singer-io/getting-started/BEST_PRACTICES.md

 connect to its data source, find the list of streams available, and print out the catalog to stdout.
 The discovery output MUST go to STDOUT, and it MUST be the only thing written to STDOUT.
-If the `--discover` flag is supplied, a tap MOST NOT emit any RECORD, SCHEMA, or STATE messages.
+If the `--discover` flag is supplied, a tap MUST NOT emit any RECORD, SCHEMA, or STATE messages.

 ### Sync Mode

-A tap that supports property selection should accept an optional `--catalog CATALOG` option. `CATALOG` should point to a file containing the catalog, annotated with the user's "selected" shources.
+A tap that supports property selection should accept an optional `--catalog CATALOG` option. `CATALOG` should point to a file containing the catalog, annotated with the user's "selected" choices.

 The Tap SHOULD attempt to sync every stream that is listed in the PROPERTIES file where the "selected" property of the stream's schema is